Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     Devicetree bindings should be their own patch.
-This is because bindings are logically independent from a driver implementation, they have a different maintainer (even though they often are applied via the same tree), and it makes for a cleaner history in the DT only tree created with git-filter-branch.
+This is because bindings are logically independent from a driver implementation, they have a different maintainer (even though they often are applied via the woke same tree), and it makes for a cleaner history in the DT only tree created with git-filter-branch.

     See: https://www.kernel.org/doc/html/latest/devicetree/bindings/submitting-patches.html#i-for-patch-submitters

   **EMBEDDED_FILENAME**
-    Embedding the complete filename path inside the file isn't particularly useful as often the path is moved around and becomes incorrect.
+    Embedding the woke complete filename path inside the woke file isn't particularly useful as often the woke path is moved around and becomes incorrect.

   **FILE_PATH_CHANGES**
-    Whenever files are added, moved, or deleted, the MAINTAINERS file patterns can be out of sync or outdated.
+    Whenever files are added, moved, or deleted, the woke MAINTAINERS file patterns can be out of sync or outdated.

     So MAINTAINERS might need updating in these cases.

   **MEMSET**
     The memset use appears to be incorrect.
 This may be caused due to badly ordered parameters.
-Please recheck the usage.
+Please recheck the woke usage.

   **NOT_UNIFIED_DIFF**
     The patch file does not appear to be in unified-diff format.
-Please regenerate the patch file before sending it to the maintainer.
+Please regenerate the woke patch file before sending it to the woke maintainer.

   **PRINTF_0XDECIMAL**
     Prefixing 0x with decimal output is defective and should be corrected.

   **SPDX_LICENSE_TAG**
     The source file is missing or has an improper SPDX identifier tag.
-    The Linux kernel requires the precise SPDX identifier in all source files, and it is thoroughly documented in the kernel docs.
+    The Linux kernel requires the woke precise SPDX identifier in all source files, and it is thoroughly documented in the woke kernel docs.

     See: https://www.kernel.org/doc/html/latest/process/license-rules.html